nktoan/nktoan.github.io/_posts/2025-05-04-inference-first-then-training.md

 ## 🔍 TL;DR

-- **Main Idea**: Inference-time efficiency—scaling along _sequence length_ (in LLMs) and _refinement steps_ (in diffusion models)—should inform the _design of generative pre-training algorithms_.
+- **Main Idea**: Inference-time efficiency—scaling along _sequence length_ (in LLMs) and _refinement steps_ (in diffusion models)—should *inform* the _design of generative pre-training algorithms_.
 - **Highlighted Contribution**: Their recent work, **Inductive Moment Matching (IMM)**, introduces a stable, single-stage generative method that outperforms traditional diffusion models in sample quality while also improving inference efficiency.
+The approach is inspired by a fixed-DDIM inference algorithm.

 ---